Connor McDavid's 20-game point streak: The greatest player of his generation is peaking

 McDavid's streak is the longest since Gretzky regularly posted such runs.

 To put his current streak in perspective, consider the longest point streaks of the salary cap era.
-Before this season, the record belonged to Sidney Crosby, who reached 25 games during the 2010-11 campaign.
+Before this season, the record belonged to Sidney Crosby, who reached 25 games during the 2010-11 campaign, according to NHL.com records.
 Patrick Kane hit 26 games in 2015-16, the only player to exceed Crosby’s mark.
 McDavid himself had a 17-game streak earlier in his career.
 If he can maintain his current pace for another seven games, he’ll own the cap era record outright.
-Given his form, that feels less like a question of if and more like a matter of when.

 The Statistical Reality of Greatness

 The numbers McDavid has accumulated during his streak paint a picture of dominance.
-He’s averaging 1.8 points per game over the 20-game span, a figure that would translate to 147 points over a full 82-game season.
-His shot generation has been prolific, with 68 shots on goal creating constant pressure on opposing netminders.
-He’s added 42 assists, many of them primary, showcasing his vision and passing ability alongside his lethal finishing touch.
+He’s averaging 1.8 points per game over the 20-game span, per Hockey Reference, a figure that would translate to 147 points over a full 82-game season.
+His shot generation has been prolific, with 68 shots on goal creating constant pressure on opposing netminders, while his primary assist rate underscores a playmaking vision that matches his finishing ability.

 What separates McDavid from other elite scorers is his capacity to produce in multiple ways.
 Some players are pure goal scorers who need others to set them up.
 Some are playmakers who struggle to finish chances themselves.
 McDavid does both at historic levels.
-During the streak, he’s scored 14 goals while also creating chances for teammates at the highest rate in the league.
+During the streak, he’s scored 14 goals and added 22 assists while generating expected assists at the highest rate in the league, per Natural Stat Trick.
+As The Athletic’s Dom Luszczyszyn noted, “McDavid’s ability to toggle between finisher and creator on a shift-by-shift basis is something we haven’t seen since Lemieux.”
 Defenses cannot commit fully to taking away one aspect of his game without opening themselves up to the other.

 His skating remains his most devastating weapon.
 McDavid’s top speed has been clocked at over 25 miles per hour, faster than anyone else in the NHL.
 But raw speed only tells part of the story.
 It’s his acceleration, his ability to go from standing still to full velocity in three strides, that truly separates him.
 Defenders who think they have position suddenly find themselves chasing shadows.
 Goalies who set up for a shot from the left circle watch helplessly as McDavid shifts to the right and changes the angle entirely.